ZuBAb study | Accompanying research NRW Talent Scouting

 In order to achieve the objectives of the project, different methods will be employed.

-Secondly, external data sources will be used to examine the programme's impact, thereby extending the existing results with secondary data.
-Using a quasi-experimental design, the higher education enrolment rates at schools where the counselling programme is offered will be compared to those at comparable schools where the programme is not offered.
-This will allow for a quasi-experimental estimate of the programme's effect at the population level.
+Secondly, external data sources will be used to examine the program’s impact, thereby extending the existing results with secondary data.
+Using a quasi-experimental design, the higher education enrollment rates at schools where the counseling program is offered will be compared to those at comparable schools where the program is not offered.
+This will allow for a quasi-experimental estimate of the program’s effect at the population level.

-Thirdly, the already collected longitudinal data (from the randomised controlled trial) will be statistically analysed, with multivariate analysis methods being employed to investigate, for example, the long-term effects of the programme and potential gender-specific differences.
+Thirdly, the already collected longitudinal data (from the randomized controlled trial) will be statistically analyzed, with multivariate analysis methods being employed to investigate, for example, the long-term effects of the program and potential gender-specific differences.

 Project partners